-94 percent of Edison State students surveyed would recommend Edison State Community College.*
+92 percent of Edison State students surveyed over the last four years would recommend Edison State Community College.

 98 percent of Edison State students meet the stated program outcomes.